 Murder on a Sunday Morning

 Academy Award-winning documentary Murder on a Sunday Morning follows the case of Brenton Butler, a 15-year-old black kid who was wrongly arrested and tried for the 2000 murder of a tourist in Jacksonville, Florida.
-The victim was a white female tourist, Brenton was a black boy, and press outlets began to spin their typically macabre narratives.
+The victim was a white female tourist; Brenton was a black kid.
+The headlines began to spin their typically macabre narratives.
 It didn't look good.
 But Brenton had one thing going for him: his attorney.
 A chain-smoking, combative lawyer, Patrick McGuinness exposes gaping holes in the investigation and how it was handled from the get-go.
 Most disturbingly, he illuminates the sickening "interrogation" techniques of one detective, who literally beats a confession out of the kid.
 Essentially, the lawyer did everything the police investigators didn't.
 He is the hero of this story and I tip my hat to him.